zach6585/scripts_front_temp/README.md

     - I've been really stupid and have only been looking at an iPad Pro!!
 I need to make sure it works for regular iPad too.
 Honestly I really should just be making multiple versions depending on size (Like I did with Freshlayers).
     - Solutions website
     - Body image page
+    - Make sure all checks and xs are changed to their smaller counter parts

 Extras: